neilmiddleton/neilmiddleton.github.com/_posts/2012-12-10-deploying-to-heroku-from-travis-ci.md

   HEROKU_API_KEY=<your_heroku_key>
 {% endhighlight %}

-Take a note of this output as we'll need it in a minute.
-So, that's the security dealt with, now let's make the magic happen:
+So, now we have our encrypted key, let's tell Travis about it by adding it to our `.travis.yml`:

 {% highlight yaml %}
+env:
+  global:
+    - secure: <your_really_long_encrypted_key>
+{% endhighlight %}

+So you know, Travis takes this long key at runtime and applies the contents to the environment, hence why this works.

+Now let's make the magic happen:

+{% highlight yaml %}
 after_script:
   - gem install heroku
   - git remote add heroku git@heroku.com:YOUR_HEROKU_APP.git
-  - export HEROKU_API_KEY=YOUR_ENCRYPTED_HEROKU_API_KEY_HERE
   - echo "Host heroku.com" >> ~/.ssh/config
   - echo "   StrictHostKeyChecking no" >> ~/.ssh/config
   - echo "   CheckHostIP no" >> ~/.ssh/config